MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Remove-AppxPackage.md

 > [!NOTE]
 >
 > - This parameter only accepts user SIDs
-> - Use **whoami** command to display the current SID of a user, see [whoami syntax](https://docs.microsoft.com/windows-server/administration/windows-commands/whoami)
+> - Use the **whoami** command to display the current SID of a user.
+See [whoami syntax](https://docs.microsoft.com/windows-server/administration/windows-commands/whoami) for details.

 ```yaml
 Type: String